 17. Show up.

 The first rule of all relationships is that you have to show up.
 And you have to fully show up.
 People cannot have a relationship with someone who isn't there, and that includes someone who looks kind of like they're there but who isn't really there.
 You have to show up.
+In the combination of retirement and parenting again, I'm reminded that this also means nor just being fully present, but remembering to show up at all.
+You put your head down, do the work, and then a week or two later you're suddenly remembering that it's been a while since you checked in with someone.
+Rule #2 applies.

 Know who you are.
 Strip the definition of yourself of references to situation and circumstance; don't make the definition about your car, your hair, your job, your house.
 The more compact your definition of self, the less it will be buffeted and beaten by changes in circumstance.
 Note: this is good work to do long before you, say, retire from a lifelong career.